Cyber Security Best Practices For Small To Medium-Size Business

 But why are small businesses attacked more often than larger businesses?
 Almost all cyber-attacks are to obtain personal data to use in credit card or identify theft.
 While larger enterprises typically have more data to steal, small businesses have less secure networks, making it easier to breach the network.
 Today’s interconnected business ecosystem requires a shift from reactive security that focuses on prevention and controls to a risk-based approach that prioritizes an organization’s most valuable assets and its most relevant threats in a proactive manner.

 CSO.com by IDG’s article “Why criminals pick on small businesses” says that by using automated attacks, cybercriminals can breach thousands or more small businesses, making the size less of an issue than the network security.
 The CSO.com article says that lack of time, budget and expertise for proper security is a top reason for the high rate of SMB attacks.
 Other essential reasons include not having an IT security specialist, not being aware of the risk, lack of employee training, not updating security programs and low priority given for security protocols from gate to source of data.
 How can your business avoid being an easy victim of a cyber-attack?
-Here are some Crucial Cyber Security Best Practices for business which you can try to adopt Today.
+Here are some Crucial Cyber Security Best Practices for business by one of the recognised teams of Cybersecurity Consulting Services which you can try to adopt Today.

 1. Leveraging the Firewall